-HiPKI RCA maintains 24x7 uninterrupted repository system to provide the CARLs and the OCSP inquiry service.
+HiPKI RCA maintains 24x7 uninterrupted repository system to provide CARLs and OCSP services.
 Under the normal operating conditions, the aforesaid certificate status inquiry services shall reply in ten seconds.

 HiPKI RCA maintains a continuous 24x7 ability to respond to a High-Priority Certificate Problem Report.
 HiPKI RCA may report such a complaint to the law enforcement and revoke the problematic certificate upon its discretion.